 License Requirements for Electricians in Maine

 Is a state license required to be an electrician in Maine?
 Yes.

-All electrical work performed in the state of Maine requires a license.
+All electrical work performed in Maine requires a license.
 Electrical licensure is conducted through the Electrician’s Examining Board, which is a division of the State of Maine Department of Professional and Financial Regulation.

-To get a jump-start on your career, the state of Maine offers an elective pre-apprenticeship program for juniors and seniors in high school.
+To get a jump-start on your career, Maine offers an elective pre-apprenticeship program for juniors and seniors in high school.
 Electrical work hours performed during the pre-apprenticeship program count toward actual apprentice electrician requirements.